 While the Project continues to be opaque, offers misinformation and refuses to answer the most basic of queries, there will always be members of the public wondering why that is so, whether it be in newspaper print, social media or via this blog.

-As of July 2017 there has been no activity on a ship build since 2014 and the Project’s Training Centre remains closed since May 2016.
+As of March 2018 te proposed seagoing replica build has been cancelled.
+The Project’s Training Centre remains closed since May 2016.

 This is an unofficial blog and I have no connection to the Project.
 Any comments or views are my own and do not reflect those of the Harwich Mayflower Project.
 I am not a shipwright or carpenter and again, any errors or omissions are entirely my own.
 All content including photography is copyright of the author (James Kelly) and must not be copied in any form, electronic or otherwise without prior written permission from the author.